1vanzamarripa/omdb-api/README.md

 # omdb-api

-Small program in Pyton that queries this publicly available API to get Rotten Tomatoes rating for a specific movie: http://www.omdbapi.com/
+Small program in Python that queries this publicly available API to get Rotten Tomatoes rating for a specific movie: http://www.omdbapi.com/

 Part 1 – Dockerfile